 Headquarters: Franklin, NH

 New Hampshire clocks are ideal if you’re searching for a custom commemorative clock to add to your collection.
 This company can create custom clocks that you’ll celebrate and cherish for years to come.
 The ordering system is simple, and you can include your own graphics to be included on the face of the clock.

 Each clock is crafted from tough hardwood and carefully finished with a multi-step process to make it as durable as possible.
 Each clock can be customized in a few different ways during the ordering process.
 Select a light or dark finish, clock face number type, and two custom images for the clock face and the lower glass of the clock.
 There are also several extra engravings that can be added to a clock from New Hampshire clocks.
 Each finished creation uses an electronic quartz movement rather than a mechanical one for reliability.

 Stoneybrook Clocks is an American clock-making company that crafts classic clocks with an upscale finish.
 The company offers clocks that use a weight-driven system or a spring-driven movement, but each clock uses a mechanical hand movement to keep time.
-They are designed from top-quality hardwoods and there is a multitude of hardwoods to choose from.
+They are designed from top-quality hardwoods, and there is a multitude of hardwoods to choose from.
 Each clock comes finished with a tough clearcoat that gives them a pleasant gleam.
-Each clock is protected with a two-year warranty and they are offered with or without chimes.
+Each clock is protected with a two-year warranty and is offered with or without chimes.